Romanuccio/Degrid/README.md

 [![DOI](https://zenodo.org/badge/700892229.svg)](https://doi.org/10.5281/zenodo.19253611) ![Python](https://img.shields.io/badge/python-3.10+-blue) ![License](https://img.shields.io/badge/license-BSD--2--Clause-green)

 **Degrid** is a pyQt6 desktop application for processing images from SOHO EIT.
-Input files are FITS files.
+Input files are FITS files level 0.
 The application removes impulse noise and periodic noise (square/rectangular grid).
+This script was created as a part of article "Removal of the Mesh Grid in SOHO EIT Solar Images with a Notch Filter" in the Astrophysical Journal Supplement Series.
+It explains and derives the mathematical calculations contained therein.

 ---